matthewwin29/EGL315GroupC/README.md

-# EGL 315 PROJCT DEFUSION - GROUP C
+# EGL 315 PROJECT DEFUSION - GROUP C

 This **markdown document** will explain the steps necessary to install the required libraries to run the feature's python script, a detailed explanation of the funtions of the code, the reasoning for the theme I selected for the project and my intention on how it would interact with the audience during the End Of Semester showcase.